Selective high schools and opportunity class placement procedures

 The department uses the Opportunity Class Placement Test and the Selective High School Placement Test to determine academic merit.

 Agricultural high schools with boarder places give priority to isolated students.
-These schools may also incorporate an interview into the selection process to determine a student’s suitability for boarding (see section 3.5 for further information).
+The department considers both isolation criteria and academic merit for students who wish to be considered for placement as a boarder in these schools.
+To determine a student’s suitability for boarding, schools may also incorporate an interview into the selection process (refer to section 3.5 for further information).

 2.2 Ensure equitable access